siddavatam-vasuda-srusti-praharshitha/TaskTrackerAPI/README.md

 Components:
  * CreateTask.js - Add new tasks(Add task button)
- * FilterTasks.js - Filters the tasks using checkbox(To be Started, In Proress, Completed).
+ * FilterTasks.js - Filters the tasks using checkbox(To be Started, In Progress, Completed).
  * Tasks.js - Renders list of tasks
      * Task.js - Represents individual task
         * TaskView.js - displays a modal window with task details and provides options to update the status or delete a task.
-It uses Redux for state management and makes
-                        HTTP requests to a local server for updating and deleting tasks.
+It uses Redux for state management and makes  HTTP requests to a local server for updating and deleting tasks.

  Redux:
  * Store.js - Configuration for Redux store.
  * TaskSlice.js - Uses the Redux Toolkit to manage application state.
-Specifically, it defines a Redux slice for managing task-related data and operations.
+Specifically, it defines a Redux slice for managing task-related data and operations i.e., taskList, filterStatus, addTask, updateTask, updateFilterStatus.